missionpinball/mpf-docs/docs/logs/CFE-ConfigValidator-12.md

 ---
-title: CFE-ConfigValidator-12: Item is not a dict
+title: "CFE-ConfigValidator-12: Item is not a dict"
 ---

 # CFE-ConfigValidator-12: Item is not a dict

 This error occurs when MPF expects a dictionary in a config setting but found something else.